Bias from small-scale leakage in Pulsar Timing Array maps: Discussion and conclusions

 Perfect reconstruction of the large-scale angular structure of the background appears challenging without any prior knowledge of the amount of small-scale power, since it would require the fulfillment of at least one of these conditions: \textit{(i)} complete absence of small-scale power, i.e.,~$\mathbf{a}_\mathrm{SS} = \mathbf{0}$; or \textit{(ii)} an astonishing large resolution, so that $\RR_{\rm SS}\ll\RR_{\rm LS}$ for all pairs.
 Since none of these conditions can be achieved for realistic PTA experiments, the bias introduced by the small-scale leakage effect is unavoidable, and some mitigation strategy should be implemented in the statistical analysis.
-A possible way forward in solving this issue would be to create an estimator that has some intrinsic form of ``orthogonality'' between large- and small-scale correlated residuals.